safe-global/safe-docs/safe-smart-account/README.md

 ## Signatures

-Safe contracts support alternative [signature schemes](signatures/README.md) such as [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) and [EIP-712](https://eips.ethereum.org/EIPS/eip-712) and relaying by making the confirmation/verification logic independent of `msg.sender`.
+Safe contracts support alternative signature schemes such as [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) and [EIP-712](https://eips.ethereum.org/EIPS/eip-712) and relaying by making the confirmation/verification logic independent of `msg.sender`.
+Read more about the [signature schemes](https://github.com/safe-global/safe-contracts/blob/main/docs/signatures.md) supported by Safe.